PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 The first step was identifying the local users and attempting to dump some crucial registers that I could attack offline.
 While doing this I happened to dump these registry hives to the root of the `C:\` drive which happened to point out the first flag `flag{access_the_machine}`.
 In hindsight this was probably a poor choice of location as it would be much more likely to be caught here than in other locations.

 Now that I had the hives dumped on disk I still needed to figure out how to egress them to my local machine for further attack.
-This lead me to reference an example from [ropnop's blog](https://blog.ropnop.com/transferring-files-from-kali-to-windows/#smb) pointing me towards the impacket-smbserver that comes preinstalled on Kali as I could interact with SMB from the cmd shell with out the need to install any further tools or have an interactive shell.
+This lead me to reference an example from [ropnop's blog](https://blog.ropnop.com/transferring-files-from-kali-to-windows/#smb) pointing me towards the impacket-smbserver which comes preinstalled on Kali.
+I could interact with SMB from the cmd shell with out the need for an interactive shell or any other tools.

 ```bash
 root@kali:~/# mkdir -p ctf/extractor && cd ctf/extractor